AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 +++

-The x-axis presents the units within the current time frame and the y-axis represents basic subscriber activity metrics during that period.
+The x-axis presents the units within the current time interval and the y-axis represents basic subscriber activity metrics during that period.
 The line graphs lets you compare the following values for the subscribers of MVPDs and channels you selected in the segment selection panel:

 * **AuthN OK**